joyce-lu/rguide/README.md

 Another helpful tip to save time: sections with a red dot in the header are for beginner-beginners, as in this is your first time opening RStudio.

+Coming soon:
+1. R syntax cheatsheet
+2. Helpful functions for data analysis that you can steal
+3. Short practice exercises

 ## The Basics

 >*If you've never touched code before and have no idea where to begin, start here!*